franciscolopezv/architecture_modernization/01-strategy/vision.md

 This is a pragmatic guide for how server-side architecture should be designed to enable fast, safe, and sustainable delivery.

+> **TL;DR**
+> - Apply the same principles whether you start with a modular monolith or microservices: **domain boundaries, contracts, data ownership, observability**.
+> - **Default to a modular monolith for 1–2 teams**; split into services when clear triggers appear.
+> - Track progress via **DORA metrics** and **SLOs** (and baseline before setting targets).

+---

+## Monolith or Microservices?

+**For small teams (1-2 teams): Start with a modular monolith.**

+The principles in this playbook (domain boundaries, contracts, data ownership, observability) apply equally to modular monoliths and microservices.
+A well-structured monolith with clear module boundaries is better than poorly-designed microservices, and it provides a clean path to extract services later.

+**When to split into services:**
+- **Team scaling**: Multiple teams need independent deployment
+- **Release coupling**: Changes in one area force releases in others
+- **Reliability isolation**: Failures in one domain shouldn't affect others
+- **Compliance/data residency**: Different domains have different regulatory requirements

+Microservices add distributed systems complexity (operability, debugging, schema governance) that only pays off when you have clear triggers.
+Start simple, split when needed.

 ---

 ## What Good Architecture Looks Like